bonham000/typesafely/README.md

 ```

 The `Option` and `Result` types are modeled after the same types in Rust.
 The `AsyncResult` type is like a `Result` but includes an additional state to represent "loading" and is intended to be used for data which is produced asynchronously.

+In addition to these type primitives, there are three 'match' functions which can be used to match against these types to define specific code logic for each possible variant state.
+Each of these types also includes `unwrap` and `unwrapOr` functions.
+Like in Rust, `unwrap` will "panic" if a type was not in an "Ok" state.

 ### Option Type